Consolidated PBY Catalina: Maritime patrol

 In their role as patrol aircraft, Catalinas participated in some of the most notable naval engagements of World War II.
-The aircraft's parasol wing and large waist blisters provided excellent visibility, and combined with its long range and endurance, made it well suited for the task.
+The aircraft's parasol wing and large waist blisters provided excellent visibility, and combined with its long range and endurance, often made it well suited for the task.

 An RAF Coastal Command Catalina flying from Castle Archdale Flying boat base, Lower Lough Erne, Northern Ireland, located the German battleship Bismarck on 26 May 1941, some 690 nmi northwest of Brest.
-Bismarck was attempting to evade Royal Navy forces as she sought to join other Kriegsmarine forces in Brest.
-This sighting eventually led to the destruction of the German battleship.
+Bismarck was attempting to evade the Royal Navy and join up with other Kriegsmarine forces in Brest.
+While the Bismark's anti-aircraft guns were able to score several direct hits on the Catalina, these did not deal critical damage, and the crew were able to stay aloft while using its onboard radio set to communicate with other British assets.
+Accordingly, this sighting directly contributed to the destruction of the German battleship.

 On 7 December 1941, before the Japanese amphibious landings on Kota Bharu, Malaya, their invasion force was approached by a Catalina flying boat of No. 205 Squadron RAF.
 The aircraft was shot down by five Nakajima Ki-27 fighters before it could radio its report to air headquarters in Singapore.
 Flying Officer Patrick Bedell, commanding the Catalina, and his seven crew members became the first Allied casualties in the war with Japan.
 Patrol Wing 10 of the U.S. Asiatic Fleet had 44 Catalinas under its command, but lost 41 within 90 days.
 Patrol Wing 10 also lost its main seaplane tender, USS Langley, to Japanese aircraft during the Dutch East Indies Campaign, while she was transporting 32 Curtiss P-40 Warhawk fighter planes.

-A flight of Catalinas spotted the Japanese fleet approaching Midway Island, beginning the Battle of Midway.
+In June 1942, a routine patrol spotted the Japanese Combined Fleet approaching Midway Island.
+The patrolling Catalinas were able to circle the fleet three times without being detected while signalling to alert the nearby USN fleet, beginning the Battle of Midway.
+Directly after the end of the battle, the type also spent the following four days patrolled the seas to spot downed pilots, resulting the rescue of 27 airmen.

+Catalinas also provided useful reconnaissance during the Aleutian Islands campaign in mid-1943, being the first assets to spot the Japanese fleet and routinely reporting on its position.